Salvia mexicana varieties

 Leaves are cordate but more of a normal green than the other forms, also showing the normal veination style and long leaf stems.

-This Salvia was named for our oldest member Bill Whitehead (100yrs) – a fitting contribute to the person who helped to bring us all together 26yrs ago to encourage us to collect and grow Salvias
+This Salvia was named for our oldest member Bill Whitehead (100yrs) – a fitting contribute to the person who helped to bring us all together so many years ago to encourage us to collect and grow Salvias

 This is a new mexicana form, brought in via Qld, it is an upright form with dark greenish / grey leaves, growing to 2mH.
 Flowers are a paler blue/ mauve.